Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia: Conclusions

-In this work, we forecast the detectability and the uncertainties on the relevant parameters for BBH, BNS, and NSBH using different ET configurations.
-We have considered a triangular configuration, and four different 2L networks, with two different orientations between the two L's and with and without the cryogenic technology, which we named: \texttt{T}, \texttt{2L\_0}, \texttt{2L\_45}, \texttt{2L\_290K\_0}, \texttt{2L\_290K\_45}.
-Our results confirm that the best network when looking at the different parameter precisions is the \texttt{2L\_45} by a slight margin over the \texttt{2L\_0} network, with \texttt{2L\_290K\_45} and \texttt{2L\_290K\_0} following.
-These results are valid for most of the parameters and ranges of the parameter uncertainties.
 The situation changes when we examine pairs of parameters, requiring both accuracies to respect some requirements.
 This situation resembles the real science cases where we are usually interested in more than one parameter, e.g., to measure the Hubble constant, both the sky position and luminosity distance are required.
 In this more realistic situation, \texttt{2L\_45} and \texttt{2L\_0} lead to very similar performances, requiring more refined analysis.
 Our findings indicate that orientation has only a limited impact on the uncertainty estimates, as we obtain comparable results regardless of the chosen orientation.
 Our analysis remarks that choosing the final ET configuration must be guided by specific scientific targets.
-Moreover, a complete analysis would require also the inclusion of the stochastic gravitational wave background, since the detector orientation significantly influences its detection, togheter with an optimal data-analysis strategy~\cite{Franciolini:2025leq,Caporali:2025mum,Cireddu:2023ssf}.
+Moreover, a complete analysis would also require the inclusion of the stochastic gravitational wave background, since the detector orientation significantly influences its detection, together with an optimal data-analysis strategy~\cite{Franciolini:2025leq, Caporali:2025mum, Cireddu:2023ssf}.

 To perform this work analysis, we developed the open source code \texttt{GWJulia}~\github{https://github.com/andrea-begnoni/GW.jl}.
 We also performed a proof of concept Hamiltonian Monte Carlo analysis by leveraging the \texttt{Julia} waveform implementations in \texttt{GWJulia}.
 This analysis proves effective and very computationally efficient, opening the window for more realistic analysis, which could significantly reduce the computational burden of parameter estimation of CBC.